A Brief How-To for Letters of Recommendation By Dr. Luciana Herman

 3. You fill out a Request for Recommendation/Waiver form (available on this page).

-5. You have the writer write the letter and s/he sends a signed copy on letterhead to the house WITH THE WAIVER.
-They can also send a scanned PDF of the letter--again, on letterhead and signed.
+4. You have the writer write the letter and s/he sends a signed copy on letterhead to the house WITH THE WAIVER.
+They should send a scanned PDF of the letter--again, on letterhead and signed, to email@example.com.

-6. Susan, the Quincy Academic Coordinator, puts the letter in your file when it is received, even if you graduated (assuming the waiver is filled out)!
-You can check in with her by email to see if she received the letter.
+5. The Quincy Academic Coordinator puts the letter in your file when it is received, even if you graduated (assuming the waiver is filled out)!

-8. If you are applying to a normal graduate school, most departments/schools prefer to have the letter come directly from your recommender and it looks better to have the letters individualized to each programs.
-There are all sorts of new forms, both online and not, that ask your recommenders questions and rankings, and Susan cannot possibly fill these out.
-Find out ahead of time how this works best.
-You are, of course, welcome to have your recommender send her the letter along with the other letters s/he is sending.
-You can check in with Susan to see that she has received the letter.
+7. If you are applying to a normal graduate school, most departments/schools prefer to have the letter come directly from your recommender and it looks better to have the letters individualized to each programs.
+There are all sorts of new forms, both online and not, that ask your recommenders questions and rankings, and the Academic Coordinator cannot possibly fill these out.

-9. If you are applying to med school, Susan is your queen.
-Send all med letters to her with the waiver.
+8. If you are applying to med school, your letters must be sent to the Academic Coordinator.

-You may contact Susan to find out what letters you have on file at any time.
-Due to the confidential nature of your letters, email is the best way to request this information.
+You may email the Academic Coordinator to find out what letters you have on file at any time.

 Your student file remains in the house office for seven years after your social class graduates.
 After that, you are archived in the college archives until the end of time.
 The House can order these archived folders from University Archives in two to three weeks.